sbaayel/curology/README.md

 # README
+_ Describe your data schema and how it relates to the purchasing of magic potions.

+The data schema here fundamentaly shows the skeletal structure that represents the logical view of the entire database.

+In this database there are three tables named Magic, Address and Payments.
+Payment and Addres tables have a belongs_to association to Magic.
+This means that Magic table has_one Adress and has_one Payment.
+This will show Address and Payment as objects in the Magic JSON file.

+_Describe how this could scale over time.

+The project can be scaled up to include creating and managing product, displaying all products, storing and securing payment information through integrate a service ect.

+The project can be scaled up to include user login/logout and signup pages.

+The UI can be scalled up to be dynamic and user friendly

+_ Describe your front end architecture and why you chose to create it as you did.
+Include details about form validation, error handling etc.

+src _
+     components _
+                  Form.jsx : This component contains the form that allows user input Form.css : This component contains the styling for the front end Main.jsx : This is the component that handles routing services _
+               api-helper.js This component contains data point refferences

+_ Describe the API architecture

+Make HTTP POST request to Magic (202 ACCEPTED respones) or (404 FAILURE respons)

+_ With more time or in a different environment, what would you do differently?

+With more time I will re-organise my code base to make it cleaner than it looks now

+I will create unite testing for each route

+I will create a better and responsive UI

+_ What would you do to improve or scale the application?

+To improve or scale up the application I will create a list of very specific funtional requirements with the aim to maximise efficiency.

 ## Overview
 This app is based on a react js front end and a a ruby on rails backend.